lependu/fastify-webpack-hmr/README.md

 Additional configuration options which will be passed to [`webpack-hot-middleware`](https://github.com/webpack-contrib/webpack-hot-middleware#config).

 ## Multi compiler mode
-In multi compiler mode you must pass `webpackDev.publicPath` option with the configuration.
+In multi compiler mode you must pass the `webpackDev.publicPath` option to the plugin.

 > *Tip:* Don't forget to set name parameter when you register `webpack-hot-middleware` in entry array.
 It makes sure that bundles don't process each other's updates.